Xeverous/the_website/.github/ISSUE_TEMPLATE/question.md

 ---
 name: question
-about: something you don't get
+about: something you don't get about the website
 title: ''
 labels: question
 assignees: Xeverous